dsanson/termpdf/README.md

 # TODO

 -   rewrite in real language (using ncurses?).
-It would be really cool to have a PDF viewer for vim+tmux with the power of emacs' [pdf-tools](https://github.com/politza/pdf-tools).
-But that's not going to happen using bash.
-Also, if written in a proper language, it would be easier to implement other image drawing schemes that would work in X11 terminals.
 -   rewrite kitty support using escape codes instead of `kitty icat`

 # Similar Projects